Alternative Program Name

 MS, Counseling with MS, Marital and Family Therapy with School Counseling Certificate

-Program DescriptionThis program offers the maximum flexibility for those seeking a career in behavioral health.
-The program is designed to permit students to earn two masters' degrees - a counseling MS degree and an MS in marital and family therapy.
+Program DescriptionThis program offers maximum flexibility for those seeking a career in behavioral health.
+This dual degree program enables students to earn two master's degrees and a certificate in one 119 quarter unit program.
 Receiving two degrees permits the graduate to sit for licenses (in California) for both a Licensed Professional Clinical Counselor and a Licensed Marriage and Family Therapist (issued through the California Board of Behavioral Sciences).
 The MFT program is nationally accredited through the Commission on Accreditation for Marriage and Family Therapy Education (COAMFTE).
-In addition, students also earn as part of this program a school counseling certificate, which makes them eligible for the Pupil Personnel Services Credential (issued by the California Commission on Teacher Credentialing).
-The dual degree program is 119 quarter units, which is only 29 units beyond the 90-unit masters' degree, and may be completed in three years of full-time study.
-Applicants may apply for admission in fall, winter, spring and summer.
+The included school counseling certificate makes students eligible for the Pupil Personnel Services Credential (issued by the California Commission on Teacher Credentialing).
+This dual degree program consists of only 29 units beyond the 90-unit master's degree, and may be completed in three years of full-time study.
+Applicants may apply for admission in fall, winter, spring, or summer.
 Clinical placements are available within the Loma Linda University Health care system as well as local community agencies and organizations.
-The Dual-Degree Counseling and MFT Masters' Program is offered within a Christian environment emphasizing integrated learning and compassionate whole person care.
+The program is offered within a Christian environment emphasizing integrated learning and compassionate whole person care.

 Possible CareersGraduates may work in for-profit and private non-profit and public settings, including county departments of mental health, departments of child and family services (as well as other governmental agencies) hospitals (such as the Loma Linda University health care system), and private practice settings.